 The law requires any foundation to be a separately incorporated body governed by an independent board of directors.
 The directors of The United Church of Canada Foundation include United Church members from across Canada, as well as the Moderator and the General Secretary or their nominees.

-The regional Financial Development Officers of the United Church or Foundation staff would be happy to speak with you about how the Foundation facilitates support for the work of the United Church.
+The regional Stewardship & Gift Officers of the United Church or Foundation staff would be happy to speak with you about how the Foundation facilitates support for the work of the United Church.

 Organizations related to The United Church of Canada that are registered as charities with the Canada Revenue Agency may apply for grants from these funds, for their own work in Canada or their work with global partners.
 Apply for funding now.